scope01-GmbH/ScopPlatformRedirecter/Readme.md

 * Checkout Plugin in `/custom/plugins/ScopPlatformRedirecter`
 * Install the Plugin with the Plugin Manager

-## Install with composer

-* Change to your root Installation of shopware
-* Run command `composer require scop/scopplatformredirecter` and install and active plugin with Plugin Manager

 ## Plugin Features:

 * manage redirects in the administration